 Metric and imperial marking

 Traders displaying goods for sale have the option of continuing to use imperial units as a supplementary indication of quantity alongside the primary metric indication.
-In other words the metric unit must be displayed but a supplementary indication in imperial units may also be displayed.
 The supplementary indication must not be more prominent or larger, than the primary metric indication.

-Customers may still ask for goods in imperial units and traders will still be able to serve them, however the amount given will be in an equivalent of metric units.
+Customers may still ask for goods in imperial units, however the amount given will be in an equivalent of metric units.

-Some imperial units remain available as the primary system of measurement for certain specific uses as follows:
+Some imperial units remain available as the primary system of measurement for certain uses as follows:

-- pint for sales of draught beer or cider and for milk sold in returnable containers.
+pint: for draught beer and cider and milk sold in returnable containers.

-- foot in aircraft heights and other units used in the field of air and sea transport and rail traffic, which have been laid down in international conventions.
+foot: in aircraft heights and other units used in the field of air and sea transport and rail traffic.

 Our mass laboratory enables precise and accurate calibration of weights, weighing machines and capacity measures.
 It is equipped with a full range of sophisticated balances of precision and comparators to enable us to calibrate your weights up to the OIML (International Organisation of Legal Metrology) accuracy of M1 [Working Standards] level.